neetij/textpad/README.md

 How to install
 =======

+  1. Download the repo
-  1. Goto Tools > Extensions
+  2. Goto Tools > Extensions
-  2. Enable Developer Mode
+  3. Enable Developer Mode
-  3. Load unpacked extensions
+  4. Click Load unpacked extensions
-  4. Choose the path of this repo
+  5. Choose the path of the downloaded folder